 You’ll be wanting to communicate while you’re on the road, both to the people you meet and to the people back home.
 Guess what?
 There’s an app for that…

-I’ve listed three phone number-based instant messaging apps here because, at the time of writing, they predominate on a per-country basis.
-If you’re heading round the world on a bike and you plan to communicate with locals as you go, best install all of them.
+If you’re heading round the world on a bike and you plan to communicate with locals as you go, as well as friends and family back home, best install all of them.

 Such is the competitive nature of this market that other apps are likely to replace those listed in future years.